yasmineevjen/yasmineevjen/README.md

 ### Hi there 👋

-I’m [Yasmine Evjen](https://twitter.com/YasmineEvjen) and I lead the Android System UI Developer Relations team at Google.
+I’m [Yasmine Evjen](https://twitter.com/YasmineEvjen) and I'm a product manager for Android Developer at Google.

 - 🤿 Fun fact: Scuba certified
 - ⛵ Currently learning how to sail